OpenToursLLC/auto-perspective-correction/README.md

-These shortcut scripts invoke commands within Photoshop's "Camera Raw" function set.
+These shortcut scripts invoke commands within Adobe Photoshop's "Camera Raw" function set.
 These commands provide quick and easy automated perspective correction.
 This was created for the work I do in the real estate photography industry.
 Follow the instructions in instructions.txt to implement these scripts